-Scientists have provided different definitions of the term reproducibility (Taylor & Kuyatt, 1994; Goodman, Fanelli & Ioannidis, 2016; ACM, 2017; Plesser, 2018; ACM, 2020) and a standard definition is still not agreed upon (Baker, 2016b).
+Scientists have provided different definitions of the term reproducibility (Taylor & Kuyatt, 1994; Goodman et al., 2016; ACM, 2017; Plesser, 2018; ACM, 2020) and a standard definition is still not agreed upon (Baker, 2016b).
 Reproducibility and replicability are often interchangeably used by scientists.
-Plesser (2018) provides a history of the definition of confusing terms: reproducibility and replicability.
-The National Academies of Sciences, Engineering, and Medicine (2019) defines reproducibility as obtaining consistent computational results using the same input data, steps, methods, code, and conditions of analysis.
-According to NIST (Taylor & Kuyatt, 1994) and the Association for Computing Machinery (2017), reproducibility is the capability of getting the same (or close-by) results whenever the experiment is carried out by an independent experimenter using different conditions of measurement which includes the method, location, or time of measurement.
-We define a scientific experiment as reproducible if the experiment can be performed to get the same or similar (close-by) results by making variations in the original experiment (Samuel, 2019).
+Plesser (Plesser, 2018) provides a history of the definition of confusing terms: reproducibility and replicability.
+The National Academies of Sciences & Medicine (2019) defines reproducibility as obtaining consistent computational results using the same input data, steps, methods, code, and conditions of analy-

+- sis.
+According to NIST (Taylor & Kuyatt, 1994) and the Association for Computing Machinery (ACM, 2017), reproducibility is the capability of getting the same (or close-by) results whenever the experiment - is carried out by an independent experimenter using different conditions of measurement which includes the method, location, or time of measurement.
+We define a scientific experiment as reproducible if the - 107 experiment can be performed to get the same or similar (close-by) results by making variations in the original experiment (Samuel, 2019).
 The variations can be done in one or more of the variables like steps, data, settings, experimental execution environment, agents, order of execution, and time.
-This definition is also inline with the definitions of NIST (Taylor & Kuyatt, 1994) and the Association for Computing Machinery (2017).
-We use and validate this definition using different approaches like ontologies (Samuel et al., 2018), reproducibility tools like ProvBook (Samuel & König-Ries, 2018).
-The definition of repeatability and reproducibility introduced in (Taylor & Kuyatt, 1994; ACM, 2017; Samuel, 2019) was presented to the participants in our exploratory study and is followed throughout this paper.
+This definition is also inline with the definitions of NIST (Taylor & Kuyatt, 1994) and the Association for

+- 111 Computing Machinery (ACM, 2017).
+We use and validate this definition using different approaches - like ontologies (Samuel et al., 2018), reproducibility tools like ProvBook (Samuel & König-Ries, 2018). - The definition of repeatability and reproducibility introduced in (Taylor & Kuyatt, 1994; ACM, 2017;

+Samuel, 2019) was presented to the participants in our exploratory study and is followed throughout

+- this paper.
 However, ACM recently agreed that its definitions for reproducibility and replicability were confusing (ACM, 2017) and have come up with a new version (ACM, 2020).
-In their new version, they define reproducibility to be performed by different team using same experimental setup.
+In their new version, they define reproducibility to be performed by different team using same experimental setup. - define reproducibility to be performed by different team using same experimental setup.

-Many studies and surveys have been conducted in different fields to identify the existence of a reproducibility crisis and check the reproducibility of published results.
-The existence of the reproducibility crisis is discussed in several papers belonging to different disciplines (Nekrutenko & Taylor, 2012; Baker, 2016a; Peng, 2015; Hutson, 2018; Gundersen, Gil & Aha, 2018; Samuel, 2019).
-The survey by Nature in 2016 (Baker, 2016a) brought greater insights into the reproducibility crisis by showing that 70% of 1576 researchers have tried and failed to reproduce other scientists' experiments.
-In a survey conducted by Nature in 2018 (Editorial, 2018), 86% acknowledged it as a crisis in their field, a rate similar to that found in an earlier study (Baker, 2016a).
-The survey (AlNoamany & Borghi, 2018) conducted among 215 participants provides insights on reproducibility related practices focusing on the usage and sharing of research software.
+Many studies and surveys have been conducted in different fields to identify the existence of a repro-118 ducibility crisis and check the reproducibility of published results.
+The existence of the reproducibility 119 crisis is discussed in several papers belonging to different disciplines (Nekrutenko & Taylor, 2012; Baker, 120 2016a; Peng, 2015; Hutson, 2018; Gundersen et al., 2018; Samuel, 2019).
+The survey by Nature in 121 2016 (Baker, 2016a) brought greater insights into the reproducibility crisis by showing that 70% of 1576 122 researchers have tried and failed to reproduce other scientists' experiments.
+In a survey conducted by 123 Nature in 2018 (Editorial, 2018), 86% acknowledged it as a crisis in their field, a rate similar to that 124 found in an earlier study (Baker, 2016a).
+The survey (AlNoamany & Borghi, 2018) conducted among 215 125 participants provides insights on reproducibility related practices focusing on the usage and sharing of 126 research software.
+127

-Many studies have also been attempted to check the reproducibility of published results by replicating studies (Ioannidis et al., 2009; Prinz, Schlange & Asadullah, 2011; Begley & Ellis, 2012; Pimentel et al., 2019; Raff, 2019).
-A study conducted by the pharmaceutical company Bayer shows that the published results from only 14 out of 67 projects were reproducible (Prinz, Schlange & Asadullah, 2011).
+Many studies have also been attempted to check the reproducibility of published results by replicating studies (Ioannidis et al., 2009; Prinz et al., 2011; Begley & Ellis, 2012; Pimentel et al., 2019; Raff, 2019).
+A study conducted by the pharmaceutical company Bayer shows that the published results from only 14 out of 67 projects were reproducible (Prinz et al., 2011).
 There were inconsistencies between the published results and the in-house findings of the scientists at Bayer in the other projects that were not reproducible.
 In the study conducted by the biotech company Amgen, only 6 of 53 studies in cancer research could be reproduced (Begley & Ellis, 2012).